JAlcocerT/JAlcocerT/content/blog/dev-flask.md

 So this is it for now.

 Do you need some quick PoC?

 I would stick to Streamlit.

-Do you expect it to scale and custom functions to appear?
+Do you expect it to scale and custom functions/behaviour to appear?

 Think about Flask.

 > Choose wisely!